-ZAIDA SANABIA (2009): In her teens, she became an advocate for LGBT youth and made a prizewinning video on forming a high school Gay-Straight Alliance.
+ZAIDA SANABIA (2009): In her teens, she became an advocate for LGBT youth and made a prize-winning video on forming a high school Gay-Straight Alliance.
 The video resulted in her own suspension from school, but she graduated; formed Amiguitas, the first queer Latina youth group in Chicago; stimulated high school organizing throughout Illinois; and has put her documentary skills to work for the LGBTQ safe-schools movement.

 NORMAN L. SANDFIELD (1999): For more than 30 years, he has been an organizer of gay and lesbian Jewish activities and of Jewish AIDS programs, in Chicago and internationally, as part of his membership in Chicago's Congregation Or Chadash.
 He co-founded the Jewish AIDS Network Chicago and has worked on interfaith relations.
+He is currently a Gerber/Hart Library and Archives board member.